inpsyde/translationmanager/CONTRIBUTOR.md

       }
     }

-and the `Translationmanager\Translation_Data` provides separate accessor for "values" (anything that is not "meta") and for "meta".
+and the `Translationmanager\TranslationData` provides separate accessor for "values" (anything that is not "meta") and for "meta".

-Note that the method `Translationmanager\Translation_Data::to_array()` convert the object in the array in everything similar to the original raw data.
+Note that the method `Translationmanager\TranslationData::to_array()` convert the object in the array in everything similar to the original raw data.

 ### Filter: `translationmanager_post_updater`